 Part of California State Route 130, the road is totally paved.
 It’s 19-mile (31 km) long.
 The road is not easy, with countless turns and twists.
 It’s said to include 365 curves, one for each day of the year, so prepare accordingly (anti-nausea meds anyone?) for twisty turns ahead.
 The road climbs up to Mount Hamilton, a mountain pass at an elevation of 1.282m (4,206ft) above the sea level, and the site of Lick Observatory, the first permanently occupied mountain-top observatory.
 Today, the slow and steady climb attracts cyclists, so factor in an extra measure of precaution.

 Does Mount Hamilton have snow?

-The surface of the road is asphalt, and chains or snow tyres can be required throughout the year.
-At 4,209 feet, weather on Mt.
+Set high in California's Diablo Range, in Santa Clara County the mountain is high enough to receive snowfall in the winter.
+At this elevation, Mt.
 Hamilton may be cool and changeable, so bring a sweater or coat and remember that it becomes cooler and often more prone to storms at higher elevations.
 Occasionally, when a cold, wet storm comes in from the Gulf of Alaska or Canada, Mt.
 Hamilton and the surrounding peaks get significant snowfall.

 When was Mt.
 Hamilton Road built?